al2772/Linked-List/README.md

 # Linked-List
-Creates a linked list in C.
+Manually creates a linked list with functionality using C.

 To compile: